Back to School! How to Navigate School-Related Leave for Employees

 Orrick’s Employment Law and Litigation group was recently named Labor & Employment Department of the Year in California by The Recorder, the premier source for legal news, in recognition of their significant wins on behalf of leading multinational companies on today’s most complex and challenging employment law matters.

 Tim has significant experience litigating complex employment matters, having acted as lead counsel in numerous class, collective and representative actions and advised on dozens more.
-He has represented financial institutions, high tech companies, healthcare-related entities, airlines, retailers, transportation and logistics companies, among others.
+He has represented a variety of financial institutions and entities, high-tech companies, healthcare-related entities, airlines, retailers, transportation and logistics companies, among others.
+Tim has also worked with private investment funds and their partners in disputes concerning the management of those funds, removing non-performing members and disputes involving portfolio companies of those funds.

 Tim is one of the few lawyers who has tried to verdict an employment class action, obtaining a complete defense verdict on behalf of a major retailer in a matter in which the potential exposure exceeded $40 million.
 He went on to protect the verdict on appeal.